xster/flutter-wiki/Add-Flutter-to-existing-apps.md

 preview-dart-2=true
 ```

 This flag will become unnecessary, once the Dart 2 semantics is always on by default.
+(It is now)

 Make sure that the application is rebuilt.
 (The easiest is usually to run `./gradlew assembleDebug`).